tarwn/lessthandot-hugo/blogs/content/posts/2011-08-02-history-of-html-table-layouts.md

 But you need to go get started.
 Yesterday.

-If your company is hesitant to let you spend the time, point out the costs involved with supporting new browsers as they come out, the advantages of good searchability, the wave of mobile devices that are flooding the market…clean markup can help all of these and there's any number of sites out there that will provide longer, better articulated lists of costs and benefits (we've had a lot of time to think about it).
+If your company is hesitant to let you spend the time, point out the costs involved with supporting new browsers as they come out, the advantages of good searchability, the wave of mobile devices that are flooding the market...clean markup can help all of these and there's any number of sites out there that will provide longer, better articulated lists of costs and benefits (we've had a lot of time to think about it).

 And don't forget to point out that since table layouts are contrary to the standard, what you are actually providing to your customer is a defective product.